exakat/exakat-docs/Reference/Rules/Traits/UsedOnceTrait.rst

 Used Once Trait
 +++++++++++++++

   Trait should promote code reuse and be used multiple time.
+A trait that is used once might be as well merged into its host class, and removed.
+This is currently overengineered code.

 .. code-block:: php